Aesthetica Short Film Festival: 2022

-In 2022, the Aesthetica Film Festival took place in-person in the centre of York from 1-6 November.
-It continued virtually through the festival's responsive online platform until 30 November.
-A programme of 300 films was curated into six thematic strands: Life As We Know It, The Bigger Picture, We'll Cross That Bridge When We Come To It, Who Do You Do?, Be Yourself, Everybody Else Is Taken and The Present Was Their Idea Of The Future.
-Guest Programmes from around the globe also shared new perspectives, with shorts from We Are Parable, Queer East Film Festival, Iris Prize, Scottish Documentary Institute and more.
-New Wave films also offered a taste of the next generation of film.
-Showcases from Regents University, York St Johns University and London College of Fashion explored the craft of filmmaking, authenticity in storytelling and how fashion questions everything from identity politics to the climate emergency.
+In 2022, the Aesthetica Film Festival took place in-person in the centre of York from 1–6 November.
+It continued virtually through the festival's online platform until 30 November.
+A programme of 300 films was categorised into six thematic strands: Life As We Know It, The Bigger Picture, We'll Cross That Bridge When We Come To It, Who Do You Do?, Be Yourself, Everybody Else Is Taken and The Present Was Their Idea Of The Future.
+Guest Programmes included shorts from We Are Parable, Queer East Film Festival, Iris Prize, and Scottish Documentary Institute.
+Showcases from Regents University, York St John University and London College of Fashion focused on filmmaking, authenticity in storytelling and fashion.

-Masterclasses brought together some of the biggest industry names, organisations and agencies to offer advice on funding, sustainability, cinematography, and making the transition from short to feature filmmaking.
-The festival welcomed BAFTA, Oscar and BIFA-winning directors, actors and producers, including Philip Barantini (Boiling Point), Lizzie Franck (Aftersun) and Claire Oakley (Makeup), plus prestigious organisations such as Ubisoft, BFI, Framestore, Guardian Documentaries, BBC Writersroom, Ridley Scott Creative Group, Film4 and more.
-The industry programme was also expanded for 2022 to include workshops on VR, 360 film and writing from London College of Communication, London College of Fashion, Gal-dem, Canon and more.
-The festival's new Kids' Workshops also gave young people the opportunity to direct, edit and make their own films.
-2022 also marked the first year of Aesthetica Fringe events, including art exhibition Unite.
+Masterclasses included sessions on funding, sustainability, cinematography, and making the transition from short to feature filmmaking.
+The line-up featured directors, actors and producers including Philip Barantini (Boiling Point), Lizzie Franck (Aftersun) and Claire Oakley (Makeup), and organisations such as Ubisoft, BFI, Framestore, Guardian Documentaries, BBC Writersroom, Ridley Scott Creative Group, and Film4.
+The industry programme included workshops on VR, 360 film and writing from London College of Communication, London College of Fashion, Gal-dem, and Canon.
+The festival's Kids' Workshops gave young people the opportunity to direct, edit and make their own films.
+2022 marked the first year of Aesthetica Fringe events, including art exhibition Unite.
 Transform.
 Create. held at Streetlife York.

+2023

+The 2023 ASFF took place in York from 8–12 November, across 15 venues.
+The programme including screenings of films by Ricky Gervais, Maxine Peake, Ben Whishaw and Oscar-winner Tim Webber.
+There were 300 films in competition spanning 12 genres, organised into five thematic strands: Now, In This Very Moment; Standing at the Threshold of Change; A Journey of a Thousand Miles Begins With One Step; Be Free From Yourself; It’s Nice to Meet You.

+For the 2023 event, Aesthetica developed a Games Lab with 40 new indie-developed games to play.
+It also hosted 20 VR projects in the Screen School VR Lab.

+Festival attendees included directors and cinematographers such as Sarah Gavron (Rocks), Mark Jenkin (Bait), Nicolas Brown (1917), Diana Olifirova (Heartstopper) and Kathryn Ferguson (Nothing Compares), to give sessions on their experience working in the industry.
+The programme of 60 masterclasses and panel sessions included Aardman, BBC Film, Film4, Framestore, Guardian, Industrial Light and Magic, Studio AKA and Ridley Scott Associates.

+The Aesthetica Fringe event included a sound installation and film premiere in collaboration with Audible; a photography exhibition celebrating women behind the lens; a display of contemporary film posters; and workshops in printmaking, gaming and film for kids and adults.